mir-group/nequip/docs/guide/workflow.md

 To see command line options, one can use `nequip-package -h`.
 There are two options `build` and `info`, so one can get more detailed information with `nequip-package build -h` and `nequip-package info -h`.
 ```

-While checkpoint files are unlikely to survive breaking changes across code versions, the packaging infrastructure was designed to ensure that packaged models will continue to be usable as code versions change.
+While checkpoint files are unlikely to survive breaking changes across updates to the software, the packaging infrastructure is designed to allow packaged models to remain usable as the framework is updated.
-`nequip-package` will save not only the model and its weights, but also the very code that the model depends on.
+`nequip-package` saves not only the model and its weights, but also a snapshot of the code that implements the model at the time the model is packaged.
-The packaged model can thus be loaded and used independently from the model code in the Python environment's NequIP (and extensions such as Allegro).
+The packaged model can thus be loaded and used independently even if new and different versions of NequIP (and extensions such as Allegro) are later installed.

+### Fine-tuning packaged models

-Packaged models can be used not only for inference, but also fine-tuning, e.g. through the `ModelFromPackage` [model loader](../api/save_model).
-The checkpoint files produced by a fine-tuning `nequip-train` run is compatible with the rest of the framework and can be used in usual workflows, e.g. restarting training with `++ckpt_path path/to/ckpt`, use in `ModelFromCheckpoint` in the config file, `nequip-compile`, `nequip-package`, etc.
+Packaged models can be used for both inference and fine-tuning.
+Fine-tuning uses the `ModelFromPackage` [model loader](../api/save_model) in the config for a new `nequip-train` run to use the model from the package as the starting point.
+The checkpoint files produced by this kind of fine-tuning `nequip-train` run can be used as usual and support restarting training with `++ckpt_path path/to/ckpt`, further fine-tuning using `ModelFromCheckpoint`, `nequip-compile`, `nequip-package`, etc.

 ## Compilation

-`nequip-compile` is the command used to compile a model (from a checkpoint file or a package file) for [production simulations](#production-simulations) with our various [integrations](../integrations/all.rst).
-There are two modes that users can use for compilation, `torchscript` and `aotinductor`.
-The latter `aotinductor` requires at least PyTorch 2.6.
+`nequip-compile` is the command used to compile a model (either from a checkpoint file or a package file) for [production simulations](#production-simulations) with our various [integrations](../integrations/all.rst).
+There are two compiler modes: `torchscript` and `aotinductor`, which produce compiled model files with extensions `.nequip.pth` and `.nequip.pt2` respectively.
+We generally recommend the newer and faster `aotinductor`, but it requires PyTorch 2.6 or later.

-The command to compile a TorchScript model is as follows.
+To compile a model with TorchScript:
 ```bash
 nequip-compile \
 path/to/ckpt_file/or/package_file \